-The ECE department considers advising of students an important obligation.
-Each student must meet with his/her faculty adviser during the preregistration period each semester.
+The ECE department considers the advising of students as an important obligation.
+Each semester, each student must meet with his/her faculty adviser during the preregistration period.
 Students must closely adhere to course prerequisites to maximize academic performance and satisfy requirements for ABET accreditation.
-Faculty advisers for all E.E. and CPE. degree students are listed on the ECE Department bulletin board.
+Faculty advisers for all EE and CPE degree students are listed on the department's bulletin board.

+Interim Chair

-Interim Chair Donald R. Ucci 127 Siegel Hall Ext.
-73400
+Donald R. Ucci 127 Siegel Hall Ext.
+73405